lynnfaraday/aresmush.com/_root/tutorials/install/system-requirements.md

 ### Software Packages

 There are several software packages that Ares requires.
-If you use the [Digital Ocean](/tutorials/install/digital-ocean) environment or a comparable VPS that runs Ubuntu, the official install scripts will set up everything you need.
-Otherwise you'll have to set them up on your own.

-[Setting up Ares On Your PC/Mac](/tutorials/code/local-setup) may help.
-You can also use the install scripts as a guide.
+> <i class="fa fa-exclamation-triangle"></i> **Note:** The automated install scripts assume you're using a Digital Ocean droplet with only a single MUSH running on it.
+If you're using a different environement, you may need to customize the install script or just use it as a reference and run the commands manually.

 There are two install scripts: `setup_server` and `install`.
 Find the files corresponding to your AresMUSH version in [GitHub](https://github.com/AresMUSH/aresmush/tree/master/bin).